fuguigui/SDS/Readme.md

   - 4XGboost.Rmd: try to understand targets' characteristics by feature selection.

+  - 5GoogleVSTwitter.Rmd: plot the timeline of Google and Twitter and further explore in differences.

   - 5Strength-Hypothesis.Rmd: the whole procedure of strength hypothesis testing on all of the features set.

 - lib/utils.R: a script to save all of the self-defined functions used in multiple files.